r-devel/r-dev-web/CRAN/QA/BDR/M1mac/M1mac/README.txt

-Check results using R-devel on an arm64 ('M1 Pro') Mac running macOS 15.5 'Sequoia' with Xcode/CLT 16.4 beta (hence Apple clang 17) and the build of gfortran (a fork of 14.2) from https://github.com/R-macos/gcc-14-branch/releases)
+Check results using R-devel on an arm64 ('M1 Pro') Mac running macOS 15.5 'Sequoia' with Xcode/CLT 16.4 RC (hence Apple clang 17) and the build of gfortran (a fork of 14.2) from https://github.com/R-macos/gcc-14-branch/releases)